molab-itp/content-2024-01/weeks/01_intro.md

 start in class

 - budget 6 to 9 hours for your homework assignments
-- depending on your prior coding experience you may need more time or less time
+- depending on your prior coding experience you may need less time
 - focus on completing as much of Part 1 - swift fundamentals as possible
 <!-- - the goal is to complete up to Day 14 by Week 3 of this course -->
 - the goal is to complete swift fundatmentals by week 3